 Amendment of Section 25 of the Constitution

 The Joint Constitutional Review Committee (Joint CRC) conducted public hearings in all the provinces of South Africa in 2018.
-The sole purpose of these extensive public engagements was to solicit public inputs on the Amendment of Section 25 of the Constitution.
+The sole purpose of these extensive public engagements was to get public inputs on the Amendment of Section 25 of the Constitution.

 During these hearings, the following questions were posed to stimulate meaningful inputs from the public: